 Stiamo cercando un/una partecipante italiano per un progetto di volontariato internazionale (ex SVE, ora Solidarity Corps).
 Il progetto si svolge in Grecia (Nea Moudania, vicino a Salonicco… sì, sul mare!) presso il nostro ottimo partner You in Europe.
-Da giugno 2020 a maggio 2021.
+Da settembre 2020 a settembre 2021.
 Tutto è gratuito per il volontario: il viaggio viene rimborsato, viene fornita una stanza singola in alloggio condiviso e un pocket money mensile.

 Alloggio: i volontari alloggeranno in 2 appartamenti.
 Ogni appartamento ha 2 camere da letto, bagno, soggiorno, cucina.
 L’appartamento è attrezzato per soddisfare le esigenze di base del volontario.

 Pasti: i volontari ricevono 120 euro di indennità mensile, che saranno spesi secondo la loro volontà.
 Possono cucinare nel loro alloggio.
 Paghetta: i volontari riceveranno una paghetta di 150 euro al mese per le loro spese personali.

 Formazione: i volontari parteciperanno all’arrivo e alla formazione di medio termine, organizzata dall’Agenzia nazionale.
 Inoltre saranno formati per il loro lavoro.

 Sono Danai venuta da Grecia e come ogni settimana, sono qui anche questa Venerdì per raccontarvi le mie nuove esperienze!

 And continuing in English, because it’s easier…